hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-tutorial.md

 2. Add the following access control rules to `permissions.acl`:

         /**
-         * Access control rules for mynetwork
+         * Access control rules for tutorial-network */ rule Default {
-         */
-        rule Default {
             description: "Allow all participants access to all resources"